 Depending on the laws of the state or jurisdiction where this marriage will take place, marriage between two first cousins may be valid or invalid based on whether you and your first cousins are within or outside the acceptable degrees of consanguinity or affinity.
 Your marriage may not only be invalid, it may even be against the law.
 Before signing on the dotted line with your cousin, speak to an experienced family law attorney in your proposed state of marriage.

-As of January 2017, AR, DE, IA, ID, KS, KY, LA, MI, MN, MS, MO, MT, NE, NV, NH, ND, OH, OK, OR, PA, SD, TX, WA and WV did not permit first cousins to marry.
-In nineteen other states first cousin could marry without restrictions in twenty-six states.[2, 3]
+As of August 2017, AR, DE, IA, ID, KS, KY, LA, MI, MN, MS, MO, MT, NE, NV, NH, ND, OH, OK, OR, PA, SD, TX, WA and WV did not permit first cousins to marry.
+In twenty other states first cousins can marry without restrictions.[2, 3] Arizona, Illinois, Maine, Minnesota, Utah and Wisconsin have some restrictions.

 1. LawQA by Total Attorneys (www.lawqa.com/qa/is-it-illegal-to-marry-my-first-cousin).